-2. Suspend problem thinking for a day or two at a time and indulge in some asset-based community development.
+2. Suspend problem thinking for a day or two at a time and indulge in some asset-based community development thinking about how you will reinvent your economy.
 A surplus of abandoned homes means a ready supply of buildings for new businesses.
 Maybe an abandoned block could become a business incubator, with one of the houses serving as the center for encouraging entrepreneurs.

 Abandoned homes are a less expensive rehab than large industrial buildings, and that's why we think that this approach is better than setting up two or three large incubators.
 Another advantage is that any existing resident can remain in place and co-exist with new small businesses as neighbors.

 Build a new specialty in helping people come up with new business ideas and bring them into being.
 Small businesses, and in severe recession new businesses in particular, are the source of your jobs, and jobs in turn attract and retain population if you wish to stabilize at your new lower number.

 If you're determined to re-grow your economy, start immediately with innovation clubs and labs.
 A club doesn't require any money or infrastructure, just a meeting space.
 Your shrinking city has meeting space all over.
 When you have people talking about innovation and generating excitement, read Economic Revitalization: Cases and Strategies for City and Suburb so you're not just whistling in the dark.